Danny Hodge: Personal life

-Hodge and his wife, Dolores, had three children, Linda Marie and Danny Hodge Jr.
+Hodge and his wife, Dolores, had three children.

 On March 29, 2005, Hodge was honored by Oklahoma state lawmakers as an "Oklahoma Sports Hero".
 He served as chairman of the Oklahoma Professional Boxing Commission, which regulates professional boxing, wrestling, and mixed martial arts in Oklahoma.
-There is a statue in his honor at the Perry Wrestling Monument Park in Oklahoma, unveiled in 2016.
+There is a statue in his honor at the Perry Wrestling Monument Park in Oklahoma.

-Hodge is also the subject of four books written by Mike Chapman: Two Guys Named Dan (Hodge and Dan Gable, 1976), The Toughest Men in Sports (1984), Legends of the Mat (2006) and Oklahoma Shooter: the Dan Hodge Story (2009).

 Death

-Hodge died at the age of 88 on December 24, 2020.
-He made fewer appearances in public as it was announced that he suffered from dementia in his later years, starting in 2018.
+Hodge died at the age of 88 on December 24, 2020, and had been suffering from dementia.